aptdnfapt/OliveOwl/README.md

 Check out a video demonstration of OliveOwl here:
 [https://youtu.be/mkkkX1Grqs8](https://youtu.be/mkkkX1Grqs8)

 A simple Bash script to interact with AI models (Gemini or OpenRouter) directly from your terminal.
-It features chat history, Markdown rendering via `bat`, easy command copying via `fzf`, dynamic model selection, and a loading spinner.
+It features chat history, Markdown rendering via `bat`, easy command copying via `gum choose`, dynamic model selection, and a loading spinner.

 ## Features